 10. One last important note to when you are trying to find new Mom Friends and a Mom Tribe

-Once you find a Mom Tribe, it’s super easy to be cliquey.
-It’s super easy to junior high, Mean Girl it and not include the new mom.
+Once you find Mom Friends and eventually a Mom Tribe, it’s super easy to be cliquey.
+It’s super easy to revert to junior high, Mean Girl behaviors, and not remember to include the new mom.

 But as the lonely mom who has had to be a “new girl” twice, it was the moms who invited me in who saved me.
 It was the moms who introduced me to others who saved me.
 Be those ladies.